The Narrative Bridge: Connecting through the Health Humanities

 About the Medical University of South Carolina

-The Medical University of South Carolina (MUSC) is honored to host the Do It Yourself USMLE Step 1 Prep: Creating an In-house Board Review Program Conference.
+The Medical University of South Carolina (MUSC) is honored to host The Narrative Bridge: Connecting through the Health Humanities conference.

 The Medical University of South Carolina has served the citizens of South Carolina since 1824.
 It has expanded from a small private college for the training of physicians to a state university with a medical center and six colleges for the education of a broad range of health professionals, biomedical scientists and other health related personnel.
 Located in beautiful, historic Charleston, South Carolina, the Medical College of South Carolina was one of the first medical schools in the United States to establish, in 1834, an infirmary specifically for teaching purposes.
 In the 1840s the college also entered into agreements for clinical training opportunities at the Poorhouse, the Marine Hospital, and the local "dispensary."
 In 1856, Roper Hospital was opened, and for 100 years Roper was the Medical College's primary teaching hospital.